SUNLENCA- lenacapavir sodium tablet, film coated SUNLENCA- lenacapavir sodium kit

 • * Single dose of lenacapavir 300 mg administered orally.

-• All interaction studies conducted in subjects without HIV-1.
+• All interaction studies conducted in participants without HIV-1.

 • 400 mg loading dose twice daily for a day, followed by 200 mg maintenance dose twice daily.